Thrips: Description

 Thrips have asymmetrical mouthparts unique to the group.
 Unlike the Hemiptera (true bugs), the right mandible of thrips is reduced and vestigial – and in some species completely absent.

 The left mandible is used briefly to cut into the food plant; saliva is injected and the maxillary stylets, which form a tube, are then inserted and the semi-digested food pumped from ruptured cells.
 This process leaves cells destroyed or collapsed, and a distinctive silvery or bronze scarring on the surfaces of the stems or leaves where the thrips have fed.
 The mouthparts of thrips have been described as "rasping-sucking", "punching and sucking", or, simply just a specific type of "piercing-sucking" mouthparts.

 Thysanoptera is divided into two suborders, Terebrantia and Tubulifera; these can be distinguished by morphological, behavioral, and developmental characteristics.
 Tubulifera consists of a single family, Phlaeothripidae; members can be identified by their characteristic tube-shaped apical abdominal segment, egg-laying atop the surface of leaves, and three "pupal" stages.
 In the Phlaeothripidae, the males are often larger than females and a range of sizes may be found within a population.
 The largest recorded phlaeothripid species is about 14 mm long.
 Females of the eight families of the Terebrantia all possess the eponymous saw-like (see terebra) ovipositor on the anteapical abdominal segment, lay eggs singly within plant tissue, and have two "pupal" stages.
 In most Terebrantia, the males are smaller than females.
 The family Uzelothripidae has a single species and it is unique in having a whip-like terminal antennal segment.

+Thrips have a global distribution, with more than 6,000 species causing damage to their host plants including crops worldwide.